-Enterprises all over the world choose a SharePoint intranet as the core of their collaboration and communication.
+Enterprises all over the world choose SharePoint intranets as the core of their collaboration and communication.
 And since every organization has a unique corporate environment, you won’t find two identical corporate portals.
 However, there are some trends.
 Having been developing SharePoint intranets since 2007, we see that most often companies choose one of these intranet types:

-So let’s see the examples of both intranets and define how they serve organizations.
+Let’s see the examples of both intranets and define how they serve organizations.

-Corporate portals with business value target key business activities and aim at helping employees do their work more efficiently with lesser effort.
+Corporate portals with business value target key business activities and aim at helping employees do their work more efficiently with less effort.
 You can explore some real SharePoint intranet examples to see how business-oriented intranets look.

 1. Business-specific web and app parts help employees stay tuned for the latest news and updates on their intranet.
 This way, they don’t need to search throughout multiple external sources.
 This intranet displays business news and important financial data regularly updated right on the home page.

 2. Customized SharePoint sites and subsites can address different business needs.
 This corporate portal provides a real estate company with a variety of departmental sites and enables employees to access such enterprise solutions as a CRM and a project management system.
 The intranet also hosts the Idea Lab that is a separate area for employees to accumulate their knowledge and generate new business ideas.